GDMarco/NuPropa/README.md

-# NeutrinoNeutrinoInteraction
+# NuPropa
-CRPropa plugin to implement the interactions between neutrinos in the code.
+CRPropa plugin to implement the neutrino propagation in the code.